zhangyuyi99/google-research/tf3d/docs_new/aws_ec2_instruction.md

 # Using AWS EC2 to speed up training
 Refer to https://aws.amazon.com/ec2/getting-started/
-## 1. Get yourself an AWS account by contacting Scott and Debarshi
+## 1. Get yourself an AWS account by registering one or contacting your manager

 ## 2. Launch your instance